November 2024 cyber environment update

 The US Cybersecurity and Infrastructure Security Agency (CISA) released their list of top routinely exploited vulnerabilities in 2023 and threat modelling platform MITRE identified the top 25 most dangerous software weaknesses from 2024.
 Key insights drawn from both reports include:

 Following North Korea's deployment of troops to Russia in support of its war against Ukraine, South Korea has experienced an uptick in cyberattacks attributed to pro-Russian hacking groups.
 These attacks, primarily distributed denial-of-service (DDoS) assaults, have targeted both government and private sector websites, causing temporary outages but no significant damage.
-In response, South Korea's presidential office convened an emergency meeting to strengthen cybersecurity measures and enhance preparedness against such threats
+In response, South Korea's presidential office convened an emergency meeting to strengthen cybersecurity measures and enhance preparedness against such threats.

 Law enforcement made sizable inroads into the disruption of cybercriminal groups around the world: